 Dehydration impairs performance.
 A fluid loss corresponding to as little as 2% of your body weight can seriously impair your capacity to perform muscular work.

 Our muscles are made up of 75% water, so it is understandable that a high level of fluid intake is needed in order to prevent working muscles from dehydrating.
 Muscular dehydration can lead to a loss of strength and muscle cramps.
 So make sure you drink plenty of water before, during and after your workout.
 Your body will thank you for it.

 Mistake #7.
 Not properly focused

 Mistake #8.
 Bad exercise form

-It is vitally important to pay attention to proper exercise form and technique when working out with free weights. good exercise form will not only ensure that you are working the muscle fully, it will also help you stay clear of injury.
+It is vitally important to pay attention to proper exercise form and technique when working out with free weights. good exercise form will not only ensure that you are working the muscle fully, but it will also help you stay clear of injury.